StG999/Collaborative-Filtering-Based-RecSys/README.md

 <a name="4"></a>
 ## 4 - Collaborative filtering learning algorithm <img align="left" src="./images/film_filter.png"     style=" width:40px;  " >

-Now, you will begin implementing the collaborative filtering learning algorithm.
-You will start by implementing the objective function.

 The collaborative filtering algorithm in the setting of movie recommendations considers a set of $n$-dimensional parameter vectors
 $\mathbf{x}^{(0)},...,\mathbf{x}^{(n_m-1)}$, $\mathbf{w}^{(0)},...,\mathbf{w}^{(n_u-1)}$ and $b^{(0)},...,b^{(n_u-1)}$, where the